Law enforcement agency: Powers and law exemptions

-These powers are not available to subjects other than LEAs within the LEA's jurisdiction and are typically subject to judicial and civil overview.

-Usually, these powers are only allowed when it can be shown that a subject is probably already not complying with a law.
-For example, to undertake an intrusive search, typically a LEA must make an argument and convince a judicial officer of the need to undertake the intrusive search on the basis that it will help detect or prove non-compliance with a law by a specified subject.
+Usually, these powers are only allowed when there is probable cause that a subject is not complying with a law.
+For example, to undertake an intrusive search, an LEA typically must convince a judicial officer that an intrusive search is necessary to help detect or prove that a specified subject is non-compliant with a law.
 The judicial officer, if they agree, will then issue a legal instrument, typically called a search warrant, to the LEA, which must be presented to the relevant subject if possible.

 Lawful deception and law exemption

-Subjects who do not comply with laws will usually seek to avoid detection by a LEA.
-When required, in order for the LEA to detect and investigate subjects not complying with laws, the LEA must be able to undertake its activities secretly from the non-complying subject.
-This, however, may require the LEA to explicitly not comply with a law other subjects must comply with.
-To allow the LEA to operate and comply with the law, it is given lawful exemption to undertake secret activities.
-Secret activities by a LEA are often referred to as covert operations.
+Because subjects who do not comply with laws will often seek to avoid detection by an LEA, LEAs are given lawful exemption to undertake secret activities that explicitly do not comply with a law other subjects must comply with.
+Secret activities by an LEA are often referred to as covert operations.

-To deceive a subject and carry out its activities, a LEA may be lawfully allowed to secretly:
+To deceive a subject and carry out its activities, an LEA may be lawfully allowed to secretly: